Last updated: May 20, 2025

 Other domestic print media, such as pamphlets, leaflet, flyers, posters, signs (not including print advertising at the point of sale)

-The Protection of Health Act prohibits advertising or promotion of “tobacco products, tobacco accessories or imitations of tobacco products and accessories, and symbols related to tobacco use” in “posters, large format [billboards] included.”
+The law prohibits the advertisement and promotion of tobacco products “on posters, including large-format posters.”
 This is interpreted as prohibiting tobacco advertising and promotion in all domestic print media, such as pamphlets, leaflets, flyers, posters, and signs.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to tobacco advertising and promotion in domestic print media.